MischaBoender/PowerShell/README.md

 # PowerShell
-Useful and useless PowerShell Stuff I've created
+Useful and useless PowerShell Stuff I've created.
+Use at your own risk!

 ## Function
 ### Select-FromList.ps1